JohannesMP/Zilch-Snippets-and-Libraries/Libraries/README.md

 <img width=300 src=http://i.imgur.com/trA26PH.png />

 - An initial attempt to create an abstraction layer to correctly handle UI interactions and events for individual elements.
-The component allows the user to track several UI 'states', such as visible, active, selected, as well as mouse-related states such as hover and being held by any number of mouse buttons.
+- The `UIStateManager` component allows the user to track several UI 'states', such as visible, active, selected, as well as mouse-related states such as hover and being held by any number of mouse buttons.
 - It also handles sending a UI click event when a true 'click' occurred, accounting for edge cases that simply listening to `Events.MouseUp` or `Events.MouseUpdate` would miss, while providing additional meta information such as what mouse button was released during the mouseUp.

 *NOTE:* this is currently being reworked, but is usable in its current state.